graviton-browser/graviton-browser/website/source/introduction.rst

 the openly licensed art community and it changes with each update.
 A change of background art acts as a subtle hint to the user that the browser has updated.

+In future, other forms of app identifier beyond Maven coordinates may be considered.

 When the user presses enter, download progress is shown until the app is ready for launch.
 If the app prints to stdout or stderr then this is captured and made available via a "Show console" expando, which hides the output by default for any app that appears to depend on JavaFX or Swing.